Maryland Gov. Hogan resists pressure to reopen quickly as coronavirus deaths, infections rise throughout Washington region

 He continued: “Unfortunately, the pressure is to do it in a not-safe way, and that’s something that we’re very concerned about and one of the reasons we’re being cautious, and trying to do things in a slow, safe and effective manner.”

-Maryland, Virginia and the District reported a total of 85 additional covid-19 deaths Sunday, along with 2,148 new coronavirus infections.
+Maryland, Virginia and the District reported 85 additional covid-19 deaths, along with 2,148 new coronavirus infections.
+As of Sunday, the region had recorded a total of 2,192 deaths and 49,149 confirmed cases of the virus.

-In Virginia, there were 44 new deaths reported overnight.
+In Virginia, there were 44 new deaths reported overnight for a total of 660.
 Fairfax County saw its highest single-day increase with 31 fatalities, bringing its death toll from the virus to 184.
-More than 700 residents in the county have been hospitalized due to covid-19.
+More than 700 residents in the county have been hospitalized with covid-19.

-In a message to residents, Fairfax County Board of Supervisors Chairman Jeff McKay (D-At Large) warned that the county is “in the exponential growth phase of our epidemic curve” and said residents can expect to see cases and deaths increase for several more weeks.
-He also noted, however, that known infections in Fairfax, as in other jurisdictions, were increasing because of increased testing.
+In a message to residents, Fairfax County Board of Supervisors Chairman Jeff C. McKay (D-At Large) warned that the county is “in the exponential growth phase of our epidemic curve” and said residents could expect to see cases and deaths increase for several more weeks.
+He also noted, however, that known infections in Fairfax, as in other jurisdictions, were growing because of increased testing.

-D.C. officials reported 11 new deaths on Sunday, bringing the toll in the nation’s capital to 251.
+D.C. officials reported 11 new deaths Sunday, bringing the toll in the nation’s capital to 251.

 In Maryland, an additional 30 deaths were reported, including 13 in Montgomery County.
 Prince George’s County added eight new deaths.
+A total of 1,281 people statewide have succumbed to the disease.

-For the third consecutive day, the number of covid-19 patients hospitalized statewide in Maryland decreased.
-As of Sunday, there are 1,635 patients in the hospital, the lowest number in five days.
-Hogan has said he won’t consider lifting stay-at-home measures until the state sees either a consistent plateau or downward trend in hospitalizations.
+On a positive note, for the third consecutive day the number of covid-19 patients hospitalized statewide in Maryland decreased.
+As of Sunday, there were 1,635 patients in the hospital, the lowest number in five days.

+Residents across the Washington region have been locked down since late March.
+Hogan has released a plan that outlines how to reopen the state in three stages and has estimated that the first phase could happen in early May.

+Virginia Gov. Ralph Northam (D) also is hearing from residents and businesses who want restrictions eased.
+Northam’s order closing most nonessential businesses is set to expire Friday, and the governor said last week that he will have guidance Monday on whether he intends to extend the ban.

+Rep. Andy Harris (R-Md.) gave the keynote speech and likened Hogan’s restrictions on church gatherings to the autocratic regimes of China and North Korea.

+“Everybody has a right to protest and express their feelings,” Hogan said in response, during his CNN appearance Sunday.
+“Sadly, we had far more people die yesterday in Maryland than we had protesters.”

-Even so, he and leaders in other states continue to face pressure from some corners to reopen more quickly.
-A coalition of Maryland religious leaders, business owners and state lawmakers have filed a federal lawsuit, asking a judge to intervene to block Hogan’s restrictions on certain businesses and religious gatherings.
+Separately, a coalition of Maryland religious leaders, business owners and state lawmakers have filed a federal lawsuit, asking a judge in Baltimore to intervene to block Hogan’s restrictions on certain businesses and religious gatherings.

 In the court filing, four of Hogan’s fellow Republicans say the governor is picking and choosing which businesses can continue to thrive during the pandemic, while violating the constitutional rights of individuals to gather to worship or engage in political speech.

-Big box stores like Lowes and Walmart “are permitted to have hundreds of cars and people because the Governor chose them to be ‘essential’ businesses.
-However, under the same orders a church may not have anyone in its buildings with limited exceptions for ‘virtual’ services,” according to the filing from Delegates Dan Cox, Warren Miller, Neil Parrott, and Robin Grammar.
+Big box stores such as Lowe’s and Walmart “are permitted to have hundreds of cars and people because the Governor chose them to be ‘essential’ businesses.
+However, under the same orders a church may not have anyone in its buildings with limited exceptions for ‘virtual’ services,” according to the filing from Dels.
+Daniel L. Cox (Frederick), Warren E. Miller (Howard), Neil C. Parrott (Washington), and Robin L. Grammer Jr. (Baltimore County).

-“Everybody has a right to protest and express their feelings,” Hogan said during the televised interview Sunday.

-“Sadly, we had far more people die yesterday in Maryland than we had protesters,” he said, referring to a “Reopen Maryland” demonstration Saturday from Frederick to Salisbury.

 The religious leaders involved in the lawsuit say their congregations do not have the equipment to broadcast worship services online or to host drive-in services, and that many of their members do not have the resources to watch online.